mznaturl1/Markers-of-Gentrification-Project-1/README.md

-# Measures of Gentrification Across Oakland, Kent, and Saginaw Counties, Michigan
+# Measures of Gentrification Across Counties: Kent, Oakland, and Saginaw (Michigan)

+## Description

+Analysis of key variables to predict communities at risk of gentrification by focusing on measures that show the migration of upper and middle income residents into traditionally low income areas.
+The chosen variables most likely to show indications of gentrification across selected counties: population size, poverty rates, unemployment rates, income, home values, and rent prices.
+Further analysis of the data attempting to find statistical significance across the chosen variables through the use of graphs and linear regression.

-## Background
+### Background

+This project seeks to utilise previous research and input Census data to analyze changes in real communities that may be at risk.
+Previous quantitative studies have focused on income as a primary variable; however, this project seeks to explore the potential significance of demographic data, home value, and rent prices as well.
+Though the scope of this project was localized in Michigan, the primary data analysis framework can be used to explore other regions by simply importing other county's zipcodes while performing initial data exploration.

-## Technologies Used
+### Technologies Used

+Python, Jupyter Notebook, CPI, Pandas, Matplotlib, Scipy, Numpy

 ## Description of Data Exploration

 The data was compiled using the Census API's Python wrapper.
-The chosen variables were the most likely to show indications of gentrification across each county: population size, poverty rates, unemployment rates, income, home values, and rent prices.

-This data was pulled into a dataframe and then all financial variables were converted to 2023 rates using an inflation module.
+This data was pulled into a dataframe, then all financial variables were converted to 2023 rates using an inflation module (CPI).

 Additional columns were created for the percentage of the population unemployed, percentage in poverty, and some additional separations based on race.

 The years 2011 - 2020 were chosen as a full and complete decade.
 These could easily be changed by shifting the API to call the desired years, as well as changing some of the iterators that ran per-year.

 Using the Shapiro-Wilk test, all variables per county were checked for normality.
 In all cases, the p-value was greater than .05, indicating that none of the variables were normally distributed.
 As a result, the standard measures of statistical significance could not be utilized, since they assume normality.

 Oakland County has 66 zipcodes, while Saginaw has 25 and Kent has 31.
 Oakland County has the highest Adjusted Median Income at almost $92,000, while Saginaw and Kent are between $60-70,000.
-Saginaw County has the least population per zip code, with a median of 6162, compared to around 20,000 for Kent and Oakland.
+Saginaw County has the least population per zip code--with a median of 6162--compared to around 20,000 for both Kent and Oakland Counties.

 ## Data Analysis